 It’s no surprise that you will save money by installing a destratification fan.
 This system can reduce a company’s energy cost and lower energy bills anywhere from 20% to 70%.
 It also makes for a more comfortable work environment.
 Areas with heat gain from machines or people see a particularly good benefit from increased airflow.

 The Carbon Trust recommends destratification to reduce carbon emissions.
-It’s a cost-effective step you can take to make a business even more eco friendly.
+It’s a cost-effective step you can take to make the business even more eco friendly.

 What is a Destratification Fan?